nautobot/pynautobot/docs/basic.rst

 Quickstart Guide
 ****************

-The pynautobot package is a SDK for retrieving and managing data in Nautobot.
+The pynautobot package is a Python SDK for retrieving and managing data in Nautobot.
 The following demonstrates how to connect to and interact with the Nautobot REST API.

 .. rubric:: Terminology